SS Baltic (1871): Career

 She made her maiden voyage on the Liverpool – Queenstown – New York route in September 1871, On 17 October 1871, Baltic ran aground on the Jordan Flats, in Liverpool Bay whilst on a voyage from New York to Liverpool, Lancashire.
 Her passengers were taken off.
 She was refloated and taken in to Birkenhead, Cheshire.
 On 20 November 1872, Baltic rescued the crew of Assyria.

 In January 1873, she captured the much sought after eastbound Blue Riband achieving a timing of 7 days, 20 hours, 9 minutes, from New York to Queenstown, achieving an average speed of 15.09 knots.

 On 19 November 1875, Baltic rescued the crew of the full-rigged ship Oriental, which had become waterlogged in the Atlantic Ocean.
 On 17 August 1880, the steamship Longford collided with her in the River Mersey and sank.

-Baltic served White Star on the North Atlantic run for 17 years, except for two brief periods in 1883 and 1885 when she was chartered to the Inman Line.
-In 1888, Baltic was sold to the Holland America Line and renamed Veendam after the town of Veendam in the province of Groningen.
-In 1890 she we re-engined.
-On 6 February 1898, Veendam hit a submerged shipwreck and sank, with all on board saved.
+Baltic served White Star on the North Atlantic run for 17 years, except for two brief periods in 1883, and 1885 when she was chartered to the Inman Line.
+In 1888, Baltic was sold to the Holland America Line and renamed Veendam, after the town of Veendam in the province of Groningen.
+In 1890, she was fitted with new engines.
+On 6 February 1898, Veendam hit a submerged shipwreck and sank, with no loss of life.